Medically Reviewed by Dr. Majid Tanveer, DVM

 One of the most uncomplicated abilities to prevent your dog from consuming rocks is changing the environment so that your dog can’t eat rocks.

 This is not possible if the dog is eating rocks at the park or in the side backyard.
-But if your dog enjoys snacking, then changing the area can rapidly end the actions.
+But if your dog enjoys snacking, changing the area can rapidly end the actions.